Universal enveloping algebra: Formal definition

-It is straightforward to verify that the above definition is bilinear, and is skew-symmetric; one can also show that it obeys the Jacobi identity.
+It is straightforward to verify that the above definition is bilinear and skew-symmetric; one can also show that it obeys the Jacobi identity.
 The final result is that one has a Lie bracket that is consistently defined on all of $T(\mathfrak{g});$ one says that it has been "lifted" to all of $T(\mathfrak{g})$ in the conventional sense of a "lift" from a base space (here, the Lie algebra) to a covering space (here, the tensor algebra).